Anandu-Suresh-Pillai/GaitStudio/README.md

-# GaitStudio — Quadruped Locomotion Sandbox
+# GaitStudio — Quadruped Locomotion

 A personal project I built to explore quadruped robot locomotion — procedural gait generation, analytical inverse kinematics, and real-time simulation in MuJoCo.
 The goal was to have a single environment where I could tweak gait parameters and immediately see the effect on the robot's motion and stability.